dexterrrrrrrrrrrrrrrrrrrrr/learn-spline-chat/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/91a03048-afac-44e4-8a95-c8ce998eefb0) and start prompting.
+Simply visit the [Project](https://learn-spline-chat.vercel.app/) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.